Paul Perry (author): Near-death studies and further writing

-Perry spent two months on the trail, which runs from the Egyptian border with Israel, through the Delta and south to Assiut, which is about 150 miles below Cairo.
-He stopped at more than 30 sites believed to have been visited by the Holy Family, including monasteries built around a stone believed to be the bed of baby Jesus and an area where bright lights that flash from the sky attract tens of thousands of people from all over Africa.
-He is both the first and second Westerner to complete the entire Holy Family Trail.

-Perry wrote Jesus in Egypt upon his return, a book praised for its stories of the people of Egypt by Booklist, and lauded by Publishers Weekly.

 Documentary films

 When his book Jesus in Egypt was published, a television producer approached Perry and offered to fund a documentary film of the Egypt journey.
 Perry returned to Egypt with a camera crew in 2004 and followed the trail a second time to make a documentary film.
-The film, Jesus, the Lost Years was premiered at the Cairo Opera House in 2005 to members of the Mubarak family and more than 1500 others, including Egyptian cabinet members, ambassadors and Saudi princes.
+The film, Jesus, the Lost Years was premiered at the Cairo Opera House in 2005 to members of the Mubarak family and more than 1500 others, including Egyptian cabinet members, ambassadors, and Saudi princes.

-Mrs. Mubarak expressed great admiration for the film in the Egyptian press, and admitted that it showed "an Egypt I have never seen."
-She agreed to let the film be sold in Egypt under the condition that the name of Jesus not appear in the title to avoid inflaming Muslim radicals.
-As a result the film was released in the Middle East under the title The Holy Family in Egypt.
+The film was released in the Middle East under the alternative title: The Holy Family in Egypt.

 The making of Jesus, the Lost Years led Perry to start a documentary film production company, Sakkara Productions, which is named after the first stone pyramid.
 He also started a second film production company, Paul Perry Productions.

-Perry's next documentary, Visions and Miracles: Out of the Land of Egypt contains never-before seen footage of visions and miracles that have taken place in modern day Egypt, including Marian apparitions near Cairo that tens of thousands of people have witnessed.

 Filmography

-AFTERLIFE, tackles the fascinating subject of near-death experiences and interviews scientists who have researched proof of a life after death.
+AFTERLIFE, tackles the fascinating subject of near-death experiences and interviews scientists who have researched proof of life after death.
 It also features a number of people who have died and returned to tell stories of what they experienced on the brink of death.